-Amazon AWS Installation Overview
+Amazon Web Services (AWS) Installation Overview

-This section describes how to set up an Amazon AWS Virtual Private Cloud (VPC) which will support either a single instance or a high availability (HA) pairing of SoftNAS Cloud instances using SoftNAS SNAP HA™.
+This section describes how to set up an Amazon AWS Virtual Private Cloud (VPC) which will support either a single instance or a high availability (HA) pairing of SoftNAS instances using SoftNAS SNAP HA™.
 SoftNAS SNAP HA™ for EC2 now supports the use of Virtual IPs, and is our best practice recommendation.
 Configuration with Elastic IPs is still fully supported.

 The following is required: